fractalide/fractalide/components/README.md

 ```
 ![Image Alt](https://raw.githubusercontent.com/fractalide/fractalide/master/doc/images/subnet_ex12.png)

-Notice the `net_http_components` and `app_todo_components` namespaces.
-Some [fractals](../fractals/README.md) deliberately export a collection of `Objects` and `Interfaces`.
-As is the case with the `net_http_components.http` component.
+Notice the `net_http_nodes` and `app_todo_nodes` namespaces.
+Some [fractals](../fractals/README.md) deliberately export a collection of `Nodes`.
+As is the case with the `net_http_nodes.http` node.
-When you see a `fullstop` `.`, i.e. `xxx_components.yyy` you immediately know this is a namespace.
-It's also a programming convention to use the `_components` suffix.
+When you see a `fullstop` `.`, i.e. `xxx_nodes.yyy` you immediately know this is a namespace.
+It's also a programming convention to use the `_nodes` suffix.
-Lastly, notice the advanced usage of `array ports` with this example: `GET[/todos/.+]`, the element label is actually a `regular expression` and the implementation of that component is slightly more [advanced](https://github.com/fractalide/fractal_net_http/blob/master/components/http/src/lib.rs#L149)!
+Lastly, notice the advanced usage of `array ports` with this example: `GET[/todos/.+]`, the element label is actually a `regular expression` and the implementation of that node is slightly more [advanced](https://github.com/fractalide/fractal_net_http/blob/master/nodes/http/src/lib.rs#L149)!

-## Objects
+## Agents

 ### What?

-Executable `Interfaces` are defined as a network of `Objects`, which exchange typed data across predefined connections by message passing, where the connections are specified externally to the processes.
-These `Objects`  can be reconnected endlessly to form different `Interfaces` without having to be changed internally.
+Executable `Subgraphs` are defined as a network of `Agents`, which exchange typed data across predefined connections by message passing, where the connections are specified externally to the processes.
+These `Agents`  can be reconnected endlessly to form different `Subgraphs` without having to be changed internally.

 ### Why?

 Functions in a programming language should be placed in a content addressable store, this is the horizontal plane.
 The vertical plane should be constructed using unique addresses into this content addressable store, critically each address should solve a single problem, and may do so by referencing multiple other unique addresses in the content addressable store.
 Users must not have knowledge of these unique addresses but a translation process should occur from a human readable name to a universally unique address.
 Read [more](http://erlang.org/pipermail/erlang-questions/2011-May/058768.html) about the problem.

 Once you have the above, you have truly reusable functions.
-Fractalide components are just this, and it makes the below so much easier to achieve:
+Fractalide nodes are just this, and it makes the below so much easier to achieve:
 ```
 * Open source collaboration
-* Peer review of components
+* Peer review of nodes
 * Reproducible applications
-* Reusable clean components
+* Reusable clean nodes
 ```

 ### Who?

-Typically programmers will develop `Objects`.
-They specialize in making `Objects` as efficient and reusable as possible, while people who focus on the Science give the requirements and use the components.
-Just as a hammer is designed to be reused, so components should be designed for reuse.
+Typically programmers will develop `Agents`.
+They specialize in making `Agents` as efficient and reusable as possible, while people who focus on the Science give the requirements and use the `Subgraphs`.
+Just as a hammer is designed to be reused, so `Subgraphs` should be designed for reuse.

 ### Where?

-The `Objects` are found in this `components` directory, or the `components` directory of a [fractal](../fractals/README.md).
+The `Agents` are found in this `nodes` directory, or the `nodes` directory of a [fractal](../fractals/README.md).

 ```
 processchunk